 - Will I ever need it?

-2. Target one area at a time
+1. Target one area at a time

+Then, move on to the next spot.
 If it helps, make a list of all the clutter hot spots that need attention and check each one off as you calm the chaos.

-3. Get rid of one item per day
+2. Get rid of one item per day

 If taming the clutter in your environment seems like an impossible task, start slowly.
-Decide to rid yourself of just a single item per day but be determined and relentless.
+Decide to rid yourself of just a single item per day, but be determined and relentless.

 As the weeks and months pass, you’ll begin to notice and enjoy the extra elbow room your efforts have created.
 Build on your success by accelerating the clutter-busting schedule and letting go of two or three items each day.

-4. Adopt a one-in-one-out rule
+3. Adopt a zero-accumulation rule